asphalt-framework/asphalt/docs/userguide/contexts.rst

             else:
                 db.commit()

-If any of the teardown callbacks raises an exception, the cleanup process will still continue, but at the end a :exc:`~asphalt.core.context.TeardownError` will be raised.
-This exception contains all the raised exceptions in its ``exceptions`` attribute.
+If any of the teardown callbacks raises an exception, the cleanup process will still continue, but all those raised exceptions will be reraised the end inside an :exc:`ExceptionGroup` (or :exc:`BaseExceptionGroup`).